 The ‘log’ command provides access to several features:

-- level - access the default log level
+level - list log levels or set the default log level

 Type ‘help log’ for details.

 You can control the log format using the ‘log format’ command.
 The basic format is: